blucifer22/blucifer22.github.io/_pages/about.md

 [^2]: Sometimes I'm a code monkey at the beach!

-[^3]: Short-band radio, carrier pigeon, and sufficiently well-coordinated smoke signals are also acceptable means of contact
+[^3]: Shortwave radio, carrier pigeon, and sufficiently well-coordinated smoke signals are also acceptable means of contact